-8.2.1 Creating a key and certificate
+8.2.1 Creating a Key and Certificate

-Module signing requires having access to a digital key and certificate.
-Official keys and certificates are generally maintained by an organization's security team or by build services (such as the Open Build Service or the SolidDriver/PLDP Build Service).
-Developers and packagers can also generate their own keys and certificates for example for testing purposes.
+There are several ways to sign modules, but all methods require providing a key and certificate.
+Official keys and certificates can be provided by an organization's security team or by build services (such as the Open Build Service or the SolidDriver/PLDP Build Service).
+Developers and packagers can also generate their own keys and certificates for testing purposes.
 To create a key and certificate using the openssl req command, type the following: